-For PY2022-23, the agency will transition from quarterly [90-minute] trainings to monthly [60-minute] trainings.
-And although this recalibration will result in an increased investment of Leadership funds, it will more importantly serve as a renewed, actionable commitment to Data Quality for South Dakota's WIOA Title II Program.
+At the beginning of PY2022-23, the agency transitioned from historically quarterly [90-minute] trainings to monthly [60-minute] trainings.
+Although this recalibration resulted in an increased investment of Leadership funds, the emphasis serves as a renewed, actionable commitment to Data Quality for South Dakota's WIOA Title II Program.